 I hope to the Gods I don't ever hurt her.

 She prays to Artemis and Athena.
-It isn't surprising, but I wish I could tell her about God, make her understand that there is more to life than these false gods the humans worship.
+It isn't surprising, but I wish I could tell her about God and make her understand that there's more to life than these false gods the humans worship.

-He is real.
-He is good.
+He's real.
+He's good.
 He protects all.
-He will see us to our future, our destiny.
+He'll see us to our future, our destiny.

 He could be her God, too.
 If only.

-It is probably a bad thing that I want to share God with her.
+It's probably a bad thing that I want to share God with her.
 Probably a sign of weakness on my part.
-She is only a mission.
+She's only a mission.
 Only an assignment.

 I don't love her.
 I can't possibly love her.

 Just because she takes my hand under the dining table when we eat with her friends.
 Just because her thigh presses against mine.
-Just because later, she will make me call out when she touches me, and then make me cry by the way she holds me and talks to me and tells me I am beautiful and hers.
+Just because later, she'll make me call out when she touches me, and then make me cry by the way she holds me and talks to me and tells me I'm beautiful and hers.